EricDiCiv5/LABs_Continguts_Multimedia/Projecte_Asteroids/assets/bullets/README.md

 This file pretends to be a quick guide for those who had acessed to this subfolder:

-1.- All my '.PNG' bullet images had been resized with an external software editor called "Paint" brogughtby default by Windows Operating System to a ressolution in pixels of 15x7 because i found in proportion suitable to be contained in an hipothetical canyon of the ship and also to the proportions of the ship.
+1.- All my '.PNG' bullet images had been resized with an external software editor called "Paint" brought by default in Windows Operating System to a ressolution in pixels of 15x7 because i found in proportion suitable to be contained in an hipothetical canyon of the ship and also to the proportions of the ship.